 To cope with customers coming from different places around the world, provide a currency converter that displays the total in their local currency.

-8) Send emails to follow up the cart abandonment
+8) Send emails to follow up on the cart abandonment

 If someone abandons their shopping cart, email immediately to remind the shopper what they left behind.
 According to Digital Commerce, follow-up emails are likely to increase your conversion rate significantly.

-Send an email with catchy subjects and interactive content to follow up their abandonment.
+Send an email with catchy subjects and interactive content to follow up on their abandonment.
 Embed interactive content in your follow up emails.
 It can help in re-engaging potential customers as it is inherently personalized.
-The results are tailored specifically for the customer’s need.
+The results are tailored specifically to the customer’s needs.

 Personalize the email with interactive content if you can and consider following up as many as three times.
 Send the first one within the hour, the second one beyond 24 hours, and the third one 72 hours later.